JunHao-k/temple_finder/README.md

 - This color is then locked in to Coolors to randomly generate other colors to complement
 - Brighter colors are chosen to be used emphasized content
 - Lighter colors are used as accents such as shadows and backgrounds

-#### Font
-Monsterrat is the web font used mostly in the site for headers and Nunito Sans is used for the rest.

 #### Icons
 Font awesome icons are also used to denote certain elements and to convey intention of the element.
 Elements included but not limited are tabs, menus and filters.